VIHATTeam/OMICALL-Flutter-SDK/README.md

 <uses-permission android:name="android.permission.POST_NOTIFICATIONS"/>
 ```

-- Setup push notification: We only support Firebase for push notification.
+- Setup push notification: Only support Firebase for remote push notification.
   - Add `google-service.json` in `android/app` (For more information, you can refer <a href="https://pub.dev/packages/firebase_core">firebase_core</a>)
   - Add Fire Messaging to receive `fcm_token` (You can refer <a href="https://pub.dev/packages/firebase_messaging">firebase_messaging</a> to setup notification for Flutter)